bg10389/bg10389/README.md

 # 👋 Hi, I’m Ben – Multi‑Disciplinary Mechatronics Engineer & Maker

-I’m a junior Mechatronics Engineering student at Kennesaw State University, President & Mechanical Lead of the KSU Electric Vehicle Team, and an inventor who loves turning bold ideas into working prototypes.
-My “secret sauce”?
-A broad skillset spanning hardware, software, manufacturing, and research—so I can own every phase of development, from quick‑turn R&D to design‑for‑manufacturing.
+I’m a junior Mechatronics Engineering student at Kennesaw State University, President & Mechanical Lead of the KSU Electric Vehicle Team, and an inventor who loves turning unusual ideas into working prototypes.
+My specialty: A broad skillset spanning hardware, software, manufacturing, and research, so I can tackle every phase of development, from concept to execution.
+I have a vast experience in numerous fields with a very early start in STEM, and the intuition gained from over a decade (Yes, really!) of experience.

 ---